reubenharry/website/content/maths/Analysis.md

 $$
 Here $t'$ is known to exist by the mean value theorem.

-### Integrals

-An integral is like a continuous analog of a sum, where the summands (the things you sum together) are infinitesimally small and infinitely many.
-In fact, this is pretty much how the Riemann integral is defined.
-There are also other ways of defining integrals which are more general, like the Lebesgue integral.

 ### Fundamental Theorem of Calculus and Leibniz' Rule